 Improved custom EQ

 As mentioned, the Google Nest Audio smart speaker owns two built-in EQ features.
 “Media EQ” is responsible for dynamically changing the sound depending on the type of media you are streaming.
-Its real-world application means the Google Nest Audio uses different tuning for streaming music and for using Google Assistant.
-“Ambient IQ” differs from Media EQ, automatically adjusting the speaker’s output volume according to your environment.
+Its real-world application means that Google’s Nest Audio uses different tuning for music streaming and Google Assistant.
+“Ambient IQ” differs from Media EQ and automatically adjusts the speaker’s output volume according to your environment.
 However, this feature is limited to spoken word content like podcasts and audiobooks.
 It also requires the speaker’s microphone to be enabled, which may not be everyone’s cup of tea.

 If you are not fond of automatic EQs, Google does provide an equalizer in the Google Home app.
 Unfortunately, the EQ is incredibly basic, profiting only “less” and “more” adjustments for the bass and treble.
 Those seeking a more versatile equalizer are best off downloading a third-party EQ app.
 However, this adds an extra layer of inconvenience to the user experience.
 The Google Nest Audio 2 would be more streamlined and premium by including an improved custom EQ at launch.